Genomic-Medicine-Linkoping/var-genes-ro/README.md

 9. Add phenotype information in `proc/phenotypes.csv` to fasta headers in `proc/diagenostic_genes.fa` by running `bin/add_phenos_to_fasta.ipynb` jupyter notebook.
 This updates the file `coding_non-coding.fa`.
 10. Separate update files `non-coding.fa` and `coding.fa` based on `raw/non-coding.txt` file contents using `bin/gather_seqs.ipynb` jupyter notebook.
 11. Finally, download the updated  `non-coding.fa` and `coding.fa` files.

+This database is used in [JASEN](https://github.com/Genomic-Medicine-Linkoping/JASEN/tree/ro-implementation) pipeline at the university hospital of Linköping (Region Östergötland), Sweden.

 **Note: It is strongly recommended to perform verification of these sequences before taking them in to use in your own clinical setting.**